knbknb/hacker-news-summarizer/README.md

 ## Description

-Use OpenAPI Python API to summarize (and flatten) a Hacker-News forum thread.
+Use LLM Python APIs (e.g. OpenAI) to summarize (and flatten) a Hacker-News forum thread.

 The summary is written to a markdown file, into the `final_output` directory.
 The progress of the summarization is printed to the console.